• Blog

 Nutraceutical: What it Means?

-Nutraceutical means that food or part of a diet can provide us health benefits and therapeutic value.
-In the USA, organizations which regulate how to name one or other stuff do not recognize the benefits of essential items such as Spirulina, Noni, or Cordyceps.
+Nutraceutical means that food or part of a diet can provide us with health benefits and therapeutic value.
+In the USA, organizations that regulate how to name one or other stuff do not recognize the benefits of essential items such as Spirulina, Noni, or Cordyceps.
 These mentioned products contain 100% active ingredients.
-Each of them has its ability to help human beings in one way or another.
+Each of them has the ability to help human beings in one way or another.

 Spirulina and Asthma

-Asthma is the condition when the lungs and bronchial airways are affected.
+Asthma is a condition in which the lungs and bronchial airways are affected.
 People can not breathe easily.
 Airways are obstructed, and spasms occur.

 In the book Spirulina in Human Nutrition and Health authors state